Created: 17 August 2009

 Heralds of Good News is a Missionary Society of Apostolic Life, started in Eluru diocese, India on 14 October 1984; it became an Institute of Pontifical Right on May 5, 1999.
 The specific aim of the Society is the promotion of vocations to priesthood, the training of seminarians and the supply of zealous and hardworking missionaries to the dioceses in India and abroad which experience a shortage of priests due to the lack of local vocations.

 As part of reorganization of the Society, three provinces including the Mother Theresa Province, were erected in August, 2008.
-The First Provincial Assembly, which took place from 20 to 23 August, 2008, elected Rev. Dr. Mathew Kallikatt as the First Provincial Superior of the Province and his Council.
-It was inaugurated by His Ex.
-Most Rev. Agnelo Gracias on October 1, 2008 at Heralds of Good News, Chatrapur, Odisha, which is head office of the Province.
+The First Provincial Assembly, which took place from 20th to 23rd August, 2008, elected the provincial team headed by Rev. Dr. Mathew Kallikatt.
+The province was inaugurated by His Ex.
+Most Rev. Agnelo Gracias on October 1, 2008 at Heralds College, Chatrapur, Odisha, which is the present Provincialate.

 Bifurcation of the Province: